vladbph/cymatix-doc/README.md

     'ASK_CITY' if o.t_intent == 'Q42' and not hasattr( o, 't_city' )
 ```
 Keeping in mind that the goal of the gate is to potentially change the intent, the gate above checks if current intent is `Q42`, but the t_city was not provided, return intent which would tell user something like: 'You did not provide the city'.
 You can argue the rational of this, saying why can't I just train it in such way, so when city is provided one intent is produced and if not provided - another one?
 Absolutely true.
 However, we want to keep the options open for developer.
 Not to mention, that the gate mechanism does not require training.
+NOTE!
+Order of the gates is important, if gate execution depends on previous gate outcome.

 ## User asks questions
 The best example of such dialog would be Frequetly Asked Questions of a website.
 Again toth mechanism allows following handling questions differently depending on the context.
 Example of our web service: